top of page

 HOW MANY PEOPLE ARE ACCEPTED INTO BSL NASHVILLE EVERY YEAR?

-We will likely accept 15 - 23 people into BSL NASHVILLE this year.
+We will likely accept 12 - 23 people into BSL NASHVILLE this year.
+Classes have to be small to get the individualized attention we strive to acheive.

 HOW MANY PEOPLE APPLY TO BSL NASHVILLE EACH YEAR?